william-are-buzbee/william-are-buzbee.github.io/readme.md

 ---------

 This game is inspired by Biblaridion's _Alien Biospheres_ series, an intelligent speculative evolution project.
 Other strong influences come from classic roguelikes like _Nethack_ and _Caves of Qud._

-A big fat work in progress.
-Check the Todo document for what I'm currently building.